CTF-HH-2023/DDOS-Client/README.md

 There's a function *the_0bfusk1_666_h0sTn4m3* that is going to obfuscate the hostname

-Currently the hostname is : *henalluxhalmstad.ctf*
+The hostname is : *wafflevikings.hh*